On SSRIs at 78+? How to Prevent Low Sodium After Holiday Meals

 Your primary care provider can order a basic metabolic panel (BMP) to check sodium, potassium, creatinine, and glucose—ideally before holidays and again 7–10 days after major celebrations.

-- Include potassium-rich foods with sodium sources: e.g., roasted sweet potato (450 mg K) + a sprinkle of flaky sea salt (120 mg Na).
-Potassium helps maintain cellular sodium gradients.
+3️⃣ Combine potassium-rich foods with salty ones Roasted sweet potato (450 mg potassium) + flaky sea salt (120 mg sodium).
+Potassium keeps sodium balanced inside your cells.

 Tracking your blood pressure trends can help you and your doctor make better decisions.
 Consider keeping a daily log or using a monitoring tool to stay informed.